swiftb/clicker-heroes-sw1ft-bot/FAQ.md

 **Q:** I get a "Start failed (state = 0)!" warning, what's wrong?
 **A:** In Windows, use standard 100% (96 DPI) display scaling in (32 bit) True Color

-**Q:** The Vision run gets stuck before reaching my gilded ranger!?
-**A:** You need one transitional hero/ranger (with 1 gild) that the bot can find after the clickable/Midas start.

 **Q:** Why isn't the Steam client supported?
 **A:** The Vision run utilizes the level shown in the browser client title bar.
 Something the Steam client lacks.